Al Rayyan (city)

-Al-Rayyan (الريان) is a large city in the similarly named municipality of Al Rayyan, in Qatar.
-The city and its suburbs comprise the largest population center in Qatar outside of Doha proper, immediately to its east.
+Al-Rayyan (الريان) located in the similarly named municipality of Al Rayyan, is the second-largest city in Qatar.
+The city and its suburbs comprise the largest population center in Qatar outside of Doha proper, which is immediately to the east of Al Rayyan.
 Consisting of all of the districts in the municipality's easternmost section, its western boundary is roughly where the Al Majd Highway runs through the municipality.
 The city is a part of the Doha Metropolitan Area.
 It was one of the venues for the 2022 FIFA World Cup.

 Etymology

 The city's name derives from the Arabic word ray, which translates to "irrigation".
 It was given this name due to its low elevation, allowing it to act as a flood plain during the rainy season and provide a prolonged supply of water to the numerous wild plants and crops that grew in the area.

 History

 An aerial photograph of Al Rayyan taken by the Royal Air Force during a reconnaissance on 9 May 1934.

 Before the massive expansion of Al Rayyan City, the two main areas in Al Rayyan were Old Al Rayyan and New Al Rayyan.
 Old Al Rayyan consisted of many traditional villages, while New Al Rayyan contained many large villas occupied by members of Qatar's ruling family.
-As Al Rayyan City grew, all of the municipality's eastern settlements were incorporated as districts in the city.
+As Al Rayyan City grew in the later 20th century, all of the municipality's eastern settlements were incorporated as districts in the city.

+Al Rayyan joined the UNESCO Global Network of Learning Cities in 2022.